 Academically and Intellectually Gifted

 The Mooresville Graded School District offers various levels of advanced instruction to meet the individual academic needs of our students.
 Teachers differentiate instruction beginning in our elementary classrooms and continue through high school.
 In our school system, students are formally identified at the end of third grade.
 Students are served in AIG Math and/or AIG Reading in grades 4 - 6 in our Intermediate Schools.
 Mooresville Middle School offers Honors classes using a blended model for both AIG and non-AIG students.
 At Mooresville High School, students have the flexibility to enroll in courses such as Honors, AP, and Career & College Promise, as well as courses offered through NC Virtual Public Schools.

 Vision: To become a flexible and inclusive student-centered program that develops the potential of gifted students representative of the total student population.

 Mission: To effectively and comprehensively address the interests and develop the potential and skills of every AIG child, every day, so that each student reaches his or her fullest potential.

-To learn more about the Mooresville Graded School District's Academically and Intellectually Gifted program, see our AIG Flyer or download and read our 2019 - 2022 AIG Plan.
+To learn more about the Mooresville Graded School District's Academically and Intellectually Gifted program, see our AIG Flyer or download and read our 2022 - 2025 AIG Plan below.